ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 ```

 Note that `#use` is not part of the OCaml language proper; it's an instruction
 to the OCaml toplevel only.
+Also, for `ocaml` or `utop` to find your file, you
+may need to start `ocaml` or `utop` inside the directory of your file, use a
+relative path that takes into account the directory you started the toplevel in,
+or use an absolute path.

-## Expressions
+## Simple Expressions

 Our phrase `50 * 50` was an expression that evaluated to `2500`.
-OCaml told
+Recall that OCaml also told
-us that the type was `int`, an integer.
+us the type was `int`, an integer.
 Every expression in OCaml has a type.
+For example, some of OCaml's primitive types are `int`, `float`, `string`, and `bool`, for Boolean expressions.

-To avoid repetition, we can give a name to our number:
+To avoid repetitive code, we can name our number by defining it with a *let binding* using the `let` keyword.
+Below, we name it `x`:

 ```ocaml
 # let x = 50;;